mzkhan2000/NLP/README.md

 # NLP NLP

-My links for models and libraries for the NLP downstrem tasks
+My links for models and libraries for the NLP downstrem tasks:

 BERT from: https://github.com/google-research/bert